p1web/codeigniter-email/README.md

-# This is for how we can send simple php mail using codeigniter framework
+# This is for how we can send simple php mail using codeigniter framework and ajax

 1) copy ContactController.php file into controller folder
 2) copy contact.php file into view folder